Last Modified on June 24, 2015

 The K-12 student body attends six elementary schools (grades K-5), two middle schools (grades 6-8) and a comprehensive senior high school (grades 9-12), including a Freshman Center.

-QCSD offers Infinity Cyber Academy and Options Academy.
-The two programs offer innovative academic opportunities to students who want to learn in non-traditional ways.
+QCSD offers an Online Learning Academy.
+The program offers innovative academic opportunities to students who want to learn in non-traditional ways.

-Approximately 300 students in grades 10-12 attend the Upper Bucks County Area Vocational Technical School.
+Approximately 400 students in grades 9-12 attend the Upper Bucks County Area Technical School.